Chemicals management plan progress report

 Given the human health concern and the lack of a mandatory tool to reduce indoor emissions of formaldehyde from composite wood products, a Notice of Intent to develop regulations on formaldehyde under the Canadian Environmental Protection Act, 1999 was published in the Canada Gazette, Part I, on March 18, 2017.

 The proposed regulation is being developed as a nation-wide approach to reduce exposure to formaldehyde emissions from certain wood products produced domestically and imported into Canada.
 These regulations recognize current North American activities, specifically those of the United States Environmental Protection Agency which published Formaldehyde Emission Standards for Composite Wood Products in December 2016.
-This Environmental Protection Agency final rule will come into force in December 2017.

 Government phasing out the use of microbeads in toiletries